localhost433/localhost433.github.io/notes/courses/CSCI-UA-201/09-func-cache.md

 ret
 ```

-- Restores the caller's base pointer.
+- Restores the caller's base pointer (LIFO: it pops the exact value previously pushed).
-- Returns control to the caller.
+- Returns control to the caller by popping the return address into `RIP`.

+If the function reserved local space (for example with `sub $N, %rsp`), it must first undo that (for example with `add $N, %rsp`, or using `leave`) so that the saved `RBP` is back on top of the stack.

+After a function returns, its frame is **deallocated** (because `RSP` is restored).
+The bytes may still physically remain in memory temporarily, but they are no longer valid to rely on and can be overwritten by later pushes/calls.

-Local variables and spilled registers are typically stored at negative offsets from `RBP`.
+Local variables and spilled registers are typically stored at negative offsets from `RBP` (when `RBP` is used as a frame pointer).
+Stack-passed arguments are typically at positive offsets from `RBP`.

 ## Cache memory fundamentals

 Main memory (RAM) is much slower than the CPU.
 Cache memory is a small, fast buffer that keeps recently used data close to the processor.

+This section is intentionally a **primer**:

+- For detailed cache organization (direct-mapped vs set-associative), replacement/write policies, and AMAT equations, see **[10 - Cache Organization and Performance](https://robinc.vercel.app/note.html?course=CSCI-UA-201&note=10-cache-perf)**.
+- For the CPU instruction cycle and DRAM internals (destructive reads, refresh), see **[14 - Memory Hierarchy and CPU Architecture](https://robinc.vercel.app/note.html?course=CSCI-UA-201&note=14-mem-arch)**.

 ### Motivation and timing

-Rough access times:

-- CPU cycle: about 0.5 nanoseconds.
+Order-of-magnitude access times (varies by machine, but the gap matters):

-- L1 cache: a few cycles.
+- L1 cache: a few CPU cycles.
-- L2 cache: tens of cycles.
+- L2 cache: more (still on-chip, but slower than L1).
+- L3 cache: larger, slower (still much faster than RAM).
-- RAM: hundreds of cycles.
+- RAM (DRAM): tens to ~100+ nanoseconds scale (often hundreds of cycles).
-- Disk: milliseconds.
+- Disk/SSD: microseconds to milliseconds (not on the normal load/store path).

 Without caches, the CPU would spend most of its time waiting for data.